-Conclave by Richard Harris is about an election of a Pope and I found it absolutely fascinating as the process of the election unfolded.
+Conclave by Robert Harris is about an election of a Pope and I found it absolutely fascinating as the process of the election unfolded.
 As the 118 Cardinals locked in the Sistine Chapel progress through the stages of the election, whittling down the candidates to just a few, lots of secrets, scandals and disagreements are revealed.
 It becomes increasingly tense as they reach their conclusion.

 A Book of Short Stories

 Miraculous Mysteries: Locked Room Mysteries and Impossible Crimes edited by Martin Edwards.
 A collection of 16 stories – Martin Edwards has prefaced each one with a brief biographical note.
 Authors include – Arthur Conan Doyle, G K Chesterton, Michael Innes, Margery Allingham and Dorothy L Sayers.

 For this square I’ve chosen an audio book, Property by Valerie Martin because this is the only one I’ve listened to this year.
 In fact it’s the only audio book I’ve listened to for several years.
 We listened to it in the car as we travelled, visiting family and friends in Buckinghamshire, Wales and the Lake District.

 It’s set in America’s deep South in the early nineteenth century: a story of freedom, both political and personal.
 Manon Gaudet is unhappily married to the owner of a Louisiana sugar plantation.
 She misses her family and longs for the vibrant lifestyle of her native New Orleans.
 The tension revolves around Sarah, a slave girl given to Manon as a wedding present from her aunt, whose young son Walter is living proof of where Manon’s husband’s inclinations lie.
 This private drama is played out against a brooding atmosphere of slave unrest and bloody uprisings.